frankbria/email-assistant/docs/user-stories.md

 - Parsing fallback logic is applied gracefully when structure is unrecognized.
 - At least one successful test case is created and validated using a sample Gmail-forwarded email.
 - No task creation process crashes or produces empty critical fields even with non-standard forwarded bodies.

+## 🔹 User Story 14: Email-to-AssistantTask Mapping and Creation

+> **As a system,** I need to consistently transform an incoming email into a structured AssistantTask,
+> **so that** tasks have predictable fields even if emails are partial, malformed, or forwarded.

+### 🛠️ TASK
+- Define a clear mapping from EmailMessage fields to AssistantTask fields at the time of creation.

+### 🌟 INPUTS
+- `EmailMessage` object containing:
+  - sender (string)
+  - subject (string)
+  - body (string)

+### 🏱 OUTPUTS
+- `AssistantTask` document created with:
+  - `email` (linked EmailMessage)
+  - `sender`
+  - `subject`
+  - `summary` (initially = subject or subject+snippet of body)
+  - `context` (initially = "Uncategorized" if no AI yet)
+  - `actions` (default to `["Reply", "Archive"]` if no AI yet)
+  - `status` (default = "pending")

+### 🯩 DEPENDENCIES
+- Email ingestion endpoint must pass data cleanly to the creation pipeline.
+- AssistantTask model must exist and support all fields.

+### ⚡ EDGE CASES
+- No sender → populate with "Unknown Sender"
+- No subject → populate with "(No Subject)"
+- Empty body → still create task; body becomes empty string
+- Invalid email formats → log and create minimal AssistantTask if possible

+### ✅ ACCEPTANCE TESTS
+- Every valid EmailMessage produces one AssistantTask.
+- No AssistantTask has missing critical fields (`sender`, `subject`).
+- Default values used when email fields are missing or corrupted.
+- No crashes when processing malformed email data.

+---